itsreimau/ckptw-wabot/README.md

    };
    ```

-2. Your plugin is now ready to use.
+2. Your Command is now ready to use.
 Users can trigger it by sending `/ping` in the chat.

 ### [Check @mengkodingan/ckptw Documentation](https://ckptw.mengkodingan.my.id/)